Afrah-tech/1project/README.md

 This image give some hospitablity for the reader to follow us for more inforation  about Yemen .
 ![image](https://github.com/Afrah-tech/Yemen-history-/assets/171989492/11e714a0-27a3-4c0b-8b4f-63e49fff3662)

-After finshing the code , I checked it, and they showed no errors
+After finishing the code HTML, I checked it, and they showed no errors

 ![Validator ,Has no error, ](w3cssvalidation.png)

+After finshing the code CSS , I checked it, and they showed no errors
 ![The W3C CSS Validation test  ](w3cssvalidation.png)

 ![test index.html](htmlvalidation.png)